momentumlearn/course/references/drf.md

 ## REST API Design

-- [REST Resource Naming Guide](https://restfulapi.net/resource-naming/) This resource may be helpful in thinking about how to structure your urls.
+- [REST Resource Naming Guide](https://restfulapi.net/resource-naming/) _This resource may be helpful in thinking about how to structure your urls._
-- [A Long (Mostly Helpful) List of Things to Keep In Mind When You're Building an API](https://betterprogramming.pub/22-best-practices-to-take-your-api-design-skills-to-the-next-level-65569b200b9) -> _Many of these best practices you get for free with DRF; some are included with packages we use; and some of this is advice for the choices you have to make in the code you write._
+- [A Long (Mostly Helpful) List of Things to Keep In Mind When You're Building an API](https://betterprogramming.pub/22-best-practices-to-take-your-api-design-skills-to-the-next-level-65569b200b9) _Many of these best practices you get for free with DRF; some are included with packages we use; and some of this is advice for the choices you have to make in the code you write._
-- [Overview of creating an API](https://www.caktusgroup.com/blog/2019/02/01/creating-api-endpoint-django-rest-framework/) -> _Nothing much new in this article, but it is a good summary and high-level overview of how to go about creating an API with DRF._
+- [Overview of creating an API](https://www.caktusgroup.com/blog/2019/02/01/creating-api-endpoint-django-rest-framework/) _Nothing much new in this article, but it is a good summary and high-level overview of how to go about creating an API with DRF._

 ## Django REST Framework Basics